OmerBentzi/sensor-analysis-assignment/stop_sign_annotation_protocol.md

 We are training a machine learning model to analyze driver behavior at stop signs.
 This protocol defines clear annotation instructions for remote annotators to ensure **high-quality, consistent labels** that support downstream model training and evaluation.

+Stop sign compliance labels directly enrich high-definition mapping by providing context on lane-level behavior at intersections, strengthening the accuracy of Nexar’s Live HD Maps.

 ---

 ## 2. Input Available